Kylie Jenner’s Paparazzi Jet Ski Photos Catch Mega Booty-Flash In See-Through Swimwear

 — Daily Mail Celebrity (@DailyMailCeleb) August 10, 2019

 Buzz around Kylie’s birthday has been intense.
-The Kardashian-Jenners descended on Italy at the end of last week, with the paparazzi snapping Kylie, Travis, and their daughter Stormi in various street settings.
-Also joining the couple have been Kylie’s mother Kris Jenner and her boyfriend Corey Gamble.
+The Kardashian-Jenners descended on Italy at the end of last week, with the paparazzi snapping Kylie, Travis, and their daughter, Stormi, in various street settings.
+Also joining the couple have been Kylie’s mother, Kris Jenner, and her boyfriend, Corey Gamble.
 Kourtney Kardashian’s ex and baby daddy Scott Disick is also part of the gang, as is his girlfriend, 20-year-old model Sofia Richie.

 Kylie kicked today off in a pretty major way.
-The star took to Instagram to showcase a hot pink and feathery mini dress, although a chunky diamond necklace bearing the logo of her 2015-founded Kylie Cosmetics brand took center stage.
+The star took to Instagram to showcase a hot pink and feathery mini-dress, although a chunky diamond necklace bearing the logo of her 2015-founded Kylie Cosmetics brand took center stage.
 Reactions to the bling have been mixed, as The Inquisitr reported earlier today, but Kylie herself seemed happy with her look.

-This vacation has hardly come low-profile.
-Photos of Kylie enjoying the perks of a megayacht have been filling media outlets, with fans noticing everything from the luxury setting to the presence of Kylie’s best friend Anastasia “Stassie” Karanikolaou.
+This vacation has hardly been low-profile.
+Photos of Kylie enjoying the perks of a mega-yacht have been filling media outlets, with fans noticing everything from the luxury setting to the presence of Kylie’s best friend, Anastasia “Stassie” Karanikolaou.
 The two were photographed flaunting their curves aboard Kylie’s hired yacht just yesterday.

 It looks like Kylie is ringing in her birthday in style.
 Fans wishing to see more of Kylie should follow the star’s Instagram.